cegeka/batchers/README.md

 You can set these at tomcat startup: -DAPP\_ENV=... -Dlog\_dir=...

-# Project structure
+## Project structure

 1. application
-* contains the domain + business logic, services for sending email + generate PDFs
+contains the domain + business logic, services for sending email + generate PDFs

-2. batch
+* batch
-* SpringBatch configuration (Jobs/Steps/Reader/Writers/Processors/Listeners definitions)
+SpringBatch configuration (Jobs/Steps/Reader/Writers/Processors/Listeners definitions)

-3. infrastructure
+* infrastructure
-* PersistenceConfig + PropertyPlaceHolderConfig
+PersistenceConfig + PropertyPlaceHolderConfig

-4. stubwebservice
+* stubwebservice
-* simulates an external service (eg: payments)
-* it can be configured to timeout&fail for specific employees: taxcalculator-stubwebservice.properties stubwebservice.blacklistemployees - employee ids for which the server responds with a 500 internal server error, and how many times stubwebservice.timeoutemployees - employee ids for which the server times out
+simulates an external service (eg: payments) it can be configured to timeout&fail for specific employees: taxcalculator-stubwebservice.properties stubwebservice.blacklistemployees - employee ids for which the server responds with a 500 internal server error, and how many times stubwebservice.timeoutemployees - employee ids for which the server times out

-5. presentation
+* presentation
-* one page - employees table
+one page - employees table
-* run job functions
+run job functions

-# Spring Batch Configuration
+## Spring Batch Configuration
 We started from the idea that we will have a list of employees for which we run a __job__ with the following __steps__:
-* Step1: calculate taxes
+* Step1: A regular step that calculate taxes (read an Employee, calculates the Tax, writes a TaxCalculation)
-* Step2: A __composite item processor__ with these processors:
+* Step2: A step with a __composite item processor__ with 3 processors:
     call a webservice to send the tax generate a PDF
     email it to the employee
-* Step3: (__tasklet__) generate a report with the sum of all the taxes calculated in the previous step
+* Step3: A __tasklet__ that generates a report with the sum of all the taxes calculated in the previous step

 Our main configuration class for the job is __EmployeeJobConfig__.